 Coaching: Coaching or assisting a competitor during an individual event is not permitted.
 When team and individual events are fired concurrently, coaching is not permitted.
 Coaching team members during a team competition is permitted, provided that a team may have only one coach on the firing line (Rule 6.5).

-Cost: The cost of participating in the CMP match is as follows:

-Adult $10.00 per individual.
-Junior/Collegiate $5.00 per individual.
-No additional cost for team entries.

-The cost of participating in the 2021 Indiana State Smallbore Championship is as follows:
+Cost:

 Adult: $25.00 per individual non-ISRPA member to cover CMP fee, medals and cash awards.
 Members of ISRPA will pay $20.00 per individual.

-Junior: Juniors wishing to compete for cash awards will be subject to the Adult fee described above.
+Junior: $10 per Junior for non-cash award.
+Juniors wishing to compete for cash awards will be subject to the Adult fee described above.

 Camping: The range has adequate space for camping, with electric hookup.
 There are washrooms with flush toilets and showers.
 Advance notice is required to camp at the range.
 There is no cost.